 The job number is very important to the Bloodhound system in two ways.
-The job number tells the Bloodhound what job number to place into the data packet.
+The job number tells the Bloodhound what job number to place into the data packet specific for each unit.
 Generated packets are sent to the charting software and the remote server system.
 This tells the server system into what file to place the data.
 If the job number changes, the remote server software will start a new chart and file.
-Also when changing the job number, the Bloodhound knows to start a new BH_DATA.IBD file on the SD storage card and if inserted, the USB memory stick.
-Usually the job number is the last item to be changed upon rig up of the Bloodhound system at a well site.
+Also, when changing the job number, the Bloodhound knows to start a new BH\DATA.IBD file on the SD storage card and if inserted, the USB memory stick.
+Usually, the job number is the last item to be changed upon rig up of the Bloodhound system at a well site.
+A new job number on the unit should go hand in hand with a new Gas Chart database if using the software.